KingMario/packages/projects/ngx-lower-case-directive/README.md

   ...
 ```

-3.Add the "lowerCase" attribute to an input element.
+3.Add the "lowerCase" attribute to an input element or a textarea element.

 ```html
 <input type="text" ... lowerCase>